stinodego/python-ci/README.md

 The repo also includes a Dependabot configuration.
 This can help keep your Python dependencies and GitHub Actions up-to-date.

 Because Dependabot can get a bit spammy with its pull requests, it's configured to skip patch versions and only open pull requests once a week.

+> [!WARNING]
+> Dependabot does not yet support uv.
+> Support is planned for Q1 2025 and can be tracked [here](https://github.com/dependabot/dependabot-core/issues/10478).